DMASCoreDeclan/keyboard-shortcuts/README.md

 ## Site Owner Goals
 - To provide the user with information about how to use static Keyboard Shortcuts instead of using a Mouse and Screen.
 - To provide the user with clear instructions on how to complete learn and use shortcuts while typing/programming
-- To create a community that contributed to the body of knowledge
+- To create a community that contributes to the body of knowledge

 ## User Stories
 ### First time user